A Festival emphisising on the importance of musical expression

 - The music sheets together with acoustic samples of the pieces will be sent to the participants before the beginning of the seminar so that they can have a look at them.

 - The first day includes a short theoretical overview, while each of the following days will focus on the study of the structural characteristics (e.g. rhythm, accompaniment) of different folk pieces, taken from the very rich accordion repertoire of the Greek area.
 Every day includes a different music piece, so that the participants can practise in a cross-curricular way through the live repertoire of the instrument.
 The pieces will be taught both through studying of recordings and experientially during the class.

 - Monday 31/07

-Part 1: Historic, politic and social background of the first half of the 20th century with the participation of Alexandra Mourgou and Theodora Athanasiou.
+Part 1: Historic, politic and social background of the first half of the 20th century with the participation of Theodora Athanasiou.
 The accordion throughout this background and the differentiation of its role in the pieces of the composers of the Asia Minor and the later folk music.
 The instrument and the musicians-soloists.
 Short presentation of the music pieces and the characteristics that will be studied the following days.

 Part 2 “Politiko Hasapiko”

 - Tuesday 01/08 : “Taftaliano Hasapiko” (Fast, Hijaz)

 - Wednesday 02/08 : “Aivaliotiko Zeibekiko” or “Aptaliko”